 That’s right, I knew I’d have to pay a penalty and I still ignored filing quarterly estimated taxes.

-This strategy was partly due to another self employed friend telling me she found the whole thing too much of a hassle.
+This strategy was partly due to another self-employed friend telling me she found the whole thing a hassle.
 She said paying the penalty was much less painful than the time spent figuring out how much she owed quarterly.
 I went with that mentality and used the excuse of, “my time is worth more and I’ll just pay the penalty.”

 Fortunately for me, the penalty wasn’t too painful.
 But that’s only because I was still paying taxes at my full-time job at the time.
 But, in reality, that’s not the smartest excuse to use.
 Looking back now, my tax advice is to take the time to calculate your income and expenses as well as tax deductions and pay your taxes quarterly if you anticipate owing more than $1,000.
 That way you avoid a large tax bill next tax season and having to scramble to pay it.